 DR AMISHA MARAJ

 Dr Amisha Maraj was awarded her Fellowship of Surgery degree in 2016.
-Within the same year, she also obtained her Master's Degree in Medicine in General Surgery and was awarded by the South African Medical Association: Award for Recognition - composite of hard-work academically and excellence with hospital work.
+Within the same year, she also obtained her Master's Degree in Medicine in General Surgery.
+In addition, she was awarded by the South African Medical Association: Award for Recognition - composite of hard work academically and excellence with hospital work.

-Currently, Dr Maraj is practising at Life Brenthurst as well as Cure Day Hospital in Fourways.
-As a Specialist Surgeon, Dr Maraj's expertise lies in proctology including haemorrhoids, perianal fistulae and complicated perineal sepsis, colonoscopy and gastroscopy, anal fissures, pilonidal sinus and colorectal pathologies such as constipation, incontinence and obstructive defecation syndrome.
+Currently, Dr Maraj is practising as a specialist general surgeon at Life Brenthurst Hospital and Netcare Parklane Hospital in Parktown, Cure Day Hospital in Fourways and Birchmed Surgical Centre in Kempton Park.
+As a Specialist Surgeon, Dr Maraj's expertise lies in proctology, including haemorrhoids, perianal fistulae and complicated perineal sepsis, colonoscopy and gastroscopy, anal fissures, pilonidal sinus and colorectal pathologies such as constipation, incontinence and obstructive defecation syndrome.
 She also has a special interest in women's health and complications after childbirth, including haemorrhoids, perianal and obstetric anal sphincter injury repairs and both benign and malignant breast conditions.